 On most Squiers, the serial number is on the back of the headstock.
 Older models (especially Korean) may have it on the neck plate.
 Some early Japanese Squiers have date codes on the neck heel, which requires removing the neck to view.

 Yes.
 Japanese Squiers from 1982–1987 (SQ, JV, E-prefix) are highly collectible and can sell for $1,500–$4,000+.
 Korean Squiers from the 1980s–1990s have moderate collectibility.
 Modern Squiers (Indonesia/China) hold value well for their price point but don’t appreciate like vintage Japanese models.
+For a complete breakdown of what drives guitar prices, see our complete guide to guitar valuation.

 Classic Vibe serials can be ICS (Indonesia Cort), CGS (China early), or COB (China).
 Format: prefix + 2-digit year + digits.
 Example: ICS19123456 = 2019 Indonesia.
 Classic Vibe moved from China to Indonesia around 2012–2013.